 - Failing to Treat Cyclists With Care: Many townships and cities across the state have designated lanes for bikes.
 A driver can cause an accident with a cyclist if they fail to mind these lanes and treat cyclists with care while on the road.

-- Driver Error: Drivers may assume that because of the nature of the bicycle it is not subject to the same rules of the road as the more dominant motor vehicles taking up space on the roads.
-Failing to yield for bicycles or failing to pay proper attention to the cyclist can cause an accident.
+- Driver Error: Failing to yield for bicycles or failing to pay proper attention to the cyclist can cause an accident.

-- Distracted Driving: Just as with auto wrecks generally, a distracted driver is almost certain to cause an accident with a cyclist.
+- Distracted Driving: Just as with auto wrecks, a distracted driver is almost certain to cause an accident with a cyclist.
 Diverting one’s eyes from the road can endanger any cyclists they may be sharing the road with.

 Cycling Accident Lawsuits in Georgia

-A cycling accident can sometimes lead to a legal case.
-If an accident is caused by negligent acts of another, the injured party in the accident may be entitled to compensation, depending on the facts of the situation.
+If an accident is caused by negligent acts of another, the injured party in the accident may be entitled to compensation.
 When a person wishes to file a lawsuit in a case involving a cycling accident, the first step is analyzing the situation to determine whether or not a case may be pursued.

 DAMAGES SEEN IN CYCLING ACCIDENTS